monadius/vscode-hol-light/README.md

 # HOL Light Extension for VS Code

-A simple HOL Light extension for Visual Studio Code.
+A HOL Light extension for Visual Studio Code.
 It supports basic syntax highlighting and interaction with a HOL Light REPL in a terminal window.
 Autocompletion, hover messages, and Go to Definition features are also partially supported.

 ## Requirements